StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 If Electron >= v22.0.0, the HEVC HW decoding feature for macOS, Windows, and Linux (VAAPI only) should have already been integrated.
 To add HEVC SW decoding, the method should be the same with Chromium guide above.

 ## Change Log

+`2023-12-22` Update implementation details and comparison with Firefox

 `2023-12-08` Improved Dolby Vision playback capabilities (Chrome >= `122.0.6168.0`)